 - This event has passed.

-July 4th Oration – Being Agents of Change
+July 4th Oration – Speaking Truth to Power

 Just as our Black abolitionists and their allies worked tirelessly to abolish the institution of enslavement and ensure equity in health care, jobs, education, housing, and voting rights for free and freedom seekers, so too have activists across time stepped up and dedicated their lives to working for equity and justice.
 On their shoulders we stand today as we, too, continue the freedom struggle.

-Click What to the Slave is Your 4th of July to read the text of Frederick Douglass’s 1852 speech given in Rochester, New York.
+Click What to the Slave is Your Fourth of July? to read the text of Frederick Douglass’s 1852 speech given in Rochester, New York.